tippingpointuk/climatereparations/index.md

 - text: |-
     # Partners

-    This bloc is supported by a number of UK organisations and collectives and is part of the [global day for climate justice](https://cop26coalition.org/gda/) organised by the COP26 Coalition.
+    This bloc is supported by a number of UK organisations and collectives as part of the [global day for climate justice](https://cop26coalition.org/gda/) organised by the COP26 Coalition.
+Join our Bloc by adding your group or organisation below.

     {% include partner-list.html background='light' %}
   buttons: